bakano98/CS4222-Project/report.md

 The algorithm implemented to ensure node discovery is different from the one we have described in Task 1.
 The algorithm is described in greater detail [below](#neighbour-discovery-logic).

 For Task 2, since the architecture is many-to-one (where the one is the light-sensing node), the other SensorTags that are not the light-sensing node do not need to discover each other.
-For this purpose, we refer to the light-sensing node as the **SENDER** and the SensorTags as the **REQUESTER** (request for data).
+For this purpose, we refer to the light-sensing node as the **SENDER** and the data mule SensorTags as the **REQUESTER** (request for data).

 Furthermore, due to the amount of information that needs to be kept track of by the **SENDER**, we created a custom struct, `packet_store_struct` to include the following:

-1. Source node ID, `src_id`
+1. Source node ID, `src_id`.
+   This keeps track of which node the packet was received from
-2. Time when it first received a packet within 3m, `in_proximity_since`
+2. Time when it first received a packet within 3m, `in_proximity_since`.
+   This tells us the time when it first received a packet within 3m, and allows us to decide whether to print `DETECT` or not
-3. Time when it first received a packet further than 3m, `out_of_prox_since`
+3. Time when it first received a packet further than 3m, `out_of_prox_since` This tells us the time when it first received a packet further than 3m, and allows us to decide whether to print `ABSENT` or not
+4. Time when this node was last discovered, `prev_discovery_time` This tells us the time when the last packet was discovered.
+If it is has been more than 30s, we print `ABSENT` since it can no longer be detected
-4. An array to store the past 5 RSSI values, `rssi_values`
+5. An array to store the past 5 RSSI values, `rssi_values` This allows us to keep a rolling average of the RSSI values received to track whether the received packet is within 3m or not
-5. A pointer to keep track of the index, `rssi_ptr`
+6. A pointer to keep track of the index, `rssi_ptr` This helps us to keep track of the index of the array in `rssi_values`
+7. A variable to track the state, `state`
+   This keeps track of whether this particular node is in either `ABSENT` or `DETECT` state

 ### Neighbour Discovery Logic

 Given the asymmetrical roles of the devices, the neighbour discovery algorithm used here is also different from Part 1.
 Both **SENDER** and **REQUESTER** devices implement different algorithms to achieve neighbour discovery within 10 seconds and has a duty cycle of 10%.

 The following image shows the description of our algorithm:

 <p align="center">
     <img src="./images/algo2.png" /> </br>
     <em> Figure 4: Details about the algorithm </em>